ncatlab/nlab-content/pages/9/7/0/0/79/content.md

 </div>

-* [[foundations|Structural Foundations]] with annotated toc of 3 great books with numerous links to related nlab content:
+* [[foundations|Structural Foundations]] with annotated toc of 3 great books with numerous links to related nlab. content:

   * [[Categories and Sheaves]]